 Getting your navigation right is essential in helping visitors to find what they want and quickly convert to a customer.
 You have multiple avenues at your fingertips, just remember that each visitor will have their own way of finding products and you need to cater to all of them.

 Ensure you have a search bar or icon at the top of each page.
 Most themes have them in the header section of the website.
-Don't just be happy with the out of the box solution.
-We have just boosted our conversion rate by .5% by giving our search result section a thoorough going over.
+Don’t just be happy with the out-of-the-box solution.
+We have just boosted our conversion rate by .5% by giving our search result section a thorough going over.
 You can edit what results appear and in which order.
 You should also go through previous searches and find out if they resulted in the correct product appearing.
 As an example.
 We sell Fat Face Dog Beds.
 If you search for Fatface all one word the products was not showing up in search results.
 So we changed the product description to include both spellings and voila more Fat Face Dog Beds sold.

-Have a look at Amazon's menu section, more menus than your average store.
+Have a look at Amazon’s menu section, more menus than your average store.
 Partly because they have a huge range of products and services but also because they want visitors to be able to find products from anywhere on their website.
-Is your website menu system worth its salt?
+Is your website menu system worth it’s salt?
 Get friends and family to try and find products or information about products and see what they come back with.
 You may think it looks pretty, but does it do the job.

 One of the hardest things to get right is your product categorization.
-Is it done so that everyone in the office understands it, or are you focused on the customer.
+Is it done so that everyone in the office understands it, or are you focused on the customer?
 Getting this right will also help with your navigation, some products may need to show up in multiple categories but currently only show in a single one.
-This will effect your homepage beacues most websites have banners and images directing visitors to particular product categories.
-If you are using a platform like Shopify, they use the word "Collections".
+This will affect your homepage because most websites have banners and images directing visitors to particular product categories.
+If you are using a platform like Shopify, they use the word “Collections”.
 Does this make sense to your website visitor is you use both collections and categories?

-We would recomend working through the content first and reducing file sizes, followed by ensuring your navigation is as good as it can be, then start to tweak checkouts and categorisation with feedback from your customers.
+We would recommend working through the content first and reducing file sizes, followed by ensuring your navigation is as good as it can be, then start to tweak checkouts and categorisation with feedback from your customers.
 Remember if it is good enough to win Gold Medals at the Olympics, then it is good enough for you.